 - IPI Guide to Preservation of Digitally Printed Images

-- Image Permanence Institute: a non-profit research laboratory devoted to the preservation of visual and recorded information.
-Excellent guides, downloads and tools.
+- Image Permanence Institute: a non-profit research laboratory devoted to the preservation of visual and recorded information, which has excellent guides, downloads and tools

-We are unable to give specific advice on conservation treatment of items.
-The advice we are able to give is limited to what we understand to be ethical and safe for people and items.
-For treatment purposes we recommend that you contact a professional conservator, who will be able to assess each individual item and give it appropriate treatment.
+We are unable to give advice on the conservation treatment of heritage items.
+We recommend you contact a professional conservator, who can assess each item and recommend options.
 A conservator will charge a fee.